macnianios/Retail_Sales_Analysis/README.md

 --------------
 Results

-  • All our findigs from statistical analysis, ANOVA, Liner Regression, Clustering, suggests that our data have much variation, and all categories behave in a way that makes it difficult to predict purchase behavior based solely on customer demographics or product category.
+  • All our findings  from statistical analysis, ANOVA, Liner Regression, Clustering, suggests that our data have much variation, and all categories behave in a way that makes it difficult to predict purchase behavior based solely on customer demographics or product category.
 We were unable to successfully categorize customers based on their purchase characteristics.